NitinSRKalavala/Filament-Control-using-Amazon-Echo/README.md

 #Example user interactions:
 #One-shot model:
-User:  "Alexa, ask wig wag to turn on the lights at 11:30 AM on Friday"
+1. User:  "Alexa, ask wig wag to turn on the lights at 11:30 AM on Friday."
-Alexa: "Turning the lights on ..."
+2. Alexa: "Turning the lights on ..."

 #Dialog model:
-User:  "Alexa, open Wig Wag"
+1. User:  "Alexa, open Wig Wag."
-Alexa: "Welcome to Wig Wag."
+2. Alexa: "Welcome to Wig Wag."
-User:  "Set mood to red filament at 6:00 PM today"
+3. User:  "Set mood to red filament at 6:00 PM today."
-Alexa: "Changing the mood..."
+4. Alexa: "Changing the mood..."